Procedure 5.18.2 Check List for Events Involving Alcoholic Beverages or 3.2% Malt Liquor

 - Click here to download the form as a Word document. - The word document may not be altered, however the document contains fillable boxes.
 You may also save a copy of the form for your records.

-A review of the following information and completion of the approval form is essential prior to approval of an event at which alcoholic beverages or 3.2 malt liquor will be served.
+A review of the following information and completion of the approval form is required prior to approval of an event at which alcoholic beverages or 3.2 percent malt liquor will be served.

 MnSCU INSTITUTION: Indicate on which campus the event will be held.

 NAME/DESCRIPTION OF EVENT: Indicate the name of the event (if there is one, e.g. A Founders Club Banquet or University Spring Fling.)
-Give a brief description of what the event actually is and what its purpose is.
+Give a brief description of the event and its purpose.
 Since the law is different for types of beverages being served,

 DATE AND TIME OF EVENT: self explanatory.

-SPONSOR OF EVENT: Indicate if there is some campus club or group, local community organization, or other group that the actual promoter of the event.
+SPONSOR OF EVENT: Indicate if there is a campus club or group, local community organization, or other group that is the actual promoter of the event.
 This should be the group, organization or individual that is organizing the event.

 HOW LIQUOR IS DISPENSED: It is important to identify who will dispense the beverages and how that person/group will be paid.
-If the event is catered and the college or university only provides the location, then the state host liquor coverage will defend the institution in the event a claim is brought against it.
+If the event is catered and the college or university only provides the location, then the state host liquor coverage will defend the institution in the event a claim is brought against it only if the event is catered and the college or university provides only the location, not liquor service.

-MnSCU INSTITUTION CONTACT PERSON: This should be the individual the chancellor or others can go to for specific information about the event.
+MnSCU INSTITUTION CONTACT PERSON: This is the individual that the chancellor or others can go to for specific information about the event.
 This will be the primary contact person for information at the campus.

-SPONSOR RESPONSIBLE PERSON: This should be the primary contact person in the group or organization that is sponsoring the event.
-This may or may not be a State employee.
+SPONSOR RESPONSIBLE PERSON: This is the primary contact person in the group or organization that is sponsoring the event.
+This may or may not be a state employee.

 INSURANCE PROVIDED: This insurance information is extremely important.
 The state is not insured for dram shop (liquor event) liability.
 This insurance must be purchased by the event sponsor.
 If the sponsor is a state agency (other than MnSCU), the insurance must be purchased through the Department of Administration Risk Management Division per Minn.
-Stat.
-16B.85.
+Stat. § 16B.85.
 If a MnSCU institution (per Minn.
-Stat.
-15.38, Subd.
-3) is the sponsor, the insurance must be purchased either on the local market or by arrangement through the Department of Administration Risk Management Division (Marlys Williams, 651-201-2591, or Carol Morgan, 651-201-2593).
-For state agencies and MnSCU, insurance up to the statutory limits must be provided.
-[Per Minn.
-Stat.
-3.736, Subd.
-4, the minimum coverage shall be $500,000 per occurrence] If the event sponsor is not a state agency or MnSCU, insurance must be purchased in the local market with minimum limits of $2,000,000 per occurrence/$2,000,000 annual aggregate.
-The institution, MnSCU and the state of Minnesota must be added as an Additional Insured on the sponsor's policy.
+Stat. § 15.38, subd.
+3) is the sponsor, the insurance must be purchased either on the local market or by arrangement through the Department of Administration Risk Management Division.
+For state agencies and MnSCU, insurance up to the statutory limits must be provided (consistent with Minn.
+Stat. § 3.736, Subd.
+4, the minimum coverage shall be $500,000 per person/$1,500,000 occurrence).
+If the event sponsor is not a state agency or MnSCU, insurance must be purchased in the local market with minimum limits of $2,000,000 per occurrence/$2,000,000 annual aggregate.
+The institution, MnSCU and the State of Minnesota must be added as an Additional Insured on the sponsor’s policy.
 (For example, frequently a group such as the local Jaycees or Lions will host the event, and they usually already have this kind of insurance.)
-If the institution purchases its own insurance coverage, it must do so out of non-state-money.
+If the institution purchases its own insurance coverage, it must do so with non-state money.

 If the event sponsor is not a state agency or MnSCU, general liability insurance must also be purchased in the local market with minimum limits of $2,000,000 per occurrence/$2,000,000 annual aggregate.
-The institution, MnSCU and the state of Minnesota must be added as an Additional Insured on the sponsor's policy.
+The institution, MnSCU and the State of Minnesota must be added as an Additional Insured on the sponsor’s policy.
+The institution is expected to file a copy of the evidence of insurance with the completed checklist and retain for a period of six years.

 SOURCE OF FUNDING: As noted above, no state money may be used to purchase, serve, or underwrite the sale or service of alcoholic beverages or 3.2 percent malt liquor.
 This includes state general fund, and grant funds.
-The Attorney General generally considers student activity funds to be "state money" even though the expenditure of these funds for this purpose does not go through the state treasury.
+Student activity funds are considered "state money" even though the expenditure of these funds for this purpose does not go through the state treasury.
 Spending should generally be limited to donated or foundation money.
 Please call for guidance on specific questions.
 If there is a cash bar or the beverages are included in the price of the ticket, the school should not become involved in the financial transaction.
 Contributions by the foundation or a business should be separate transactions and not a part of the liquor event.

-The Attorney General has also advised that payment or donations to an event where alcohol service is incidental to or part of a meal is also covered by state law relating to liquor (Chapter 340A).
+Minn.
+Stat. §340A, payment or donations to an event where alcohol service is incidental to or part of a meal is also subject to licensure.

 GLOSSARY OF TERMS